borisdj/borisdj.github.io/_posts/2024-04-01-lightning-network.md

 ***Phoenix, Mutiny, Blixt, Green, Zeus,** Wallet of Satoshi*(custodial), with conclusion:
 *Phoenix topped the rankings for its overall performance and reliability, followed by Mutiny for its user-friendliness.*

-Next is a table with selected ones that are fully mobile wallets:
+Next is a table with selected ones that are fully mobile wallets.
--1.Custodial:
+-1.**Custodial**:

 | Wallet | OS | Team | Vid | Tags |
 | -----  | -- | ---- | --- | ---- |